silverstripe/cwp/docs/en/02_Features/active_directory_single_sign_on.md

 ## Introduction

-Single Sign-on is provided by the open sourced module [SilverStripe Active Directory](https://github.com/silverstripe/silverstripe-activedirectory).
+Single sign-on is provided by the open sourced module [SilverStripe Active Directory](https://github.com/silverstripe/silverstripe-activedirectory).

 This module allows users of a CWP intranet site to seamlessly login once and never be prompted to login to the site again.